userguide-galaxea/Product_User_Guide/docs/Guide/A1/Software_Guide.md

 ### End-Effector Trajectory Movement
-1. Firstly, initiate the end-effector trajectory movement script, which will launch an rviz visualization for A1, with the default joint positions set at zero.
+1. Firstly, initiate the end-effector trajectory movement script, which will launch an RViz visualization for A1, with the default joint positions set at zero.
 ```shell
 cd release/install
 source setup.bash